B2Bomber2/cse15l-lab-reports/Lab5.md

 This section will feature a debugging scenario between a teaching assistant and a student.
 <br />
 #### Anonymous Student:
 I got this message when I put my code into the auto-grader.
 I ran ```bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-nested```, but it says that the file is not found.
 I submitted my PA with a file called ```ListExamples.java```, so I don't know why the tester is not working.
+Maybe it has something to do with my code not making a list correctly.
 <br />
 ![The student's error](https://b2bomber2.github.io/cse15l-lab-reports/Photos/lab5-1.png) <br />